mwoiii/Tasks/README.md

 Die - It's a race to 0hp.

 VeryBest - Be the very best.
-Like no one ever was. (kill the most unique enemies. beetle and fire beetle are different.)
+Like no one ever was. (kill the most unique enemies.
+Beetle and fire beetle are different.)

 There are 20+ tasks to do.
 The description mostly tells you what to do.
 Some of the descriptions are a bit vague so you'll have to figure out what to do.